-In this scenario it’s perfectly acceptable to offer at least 1-2 ‘safe’ foods, a food they like/tolerate and foods that they have yet to like.
+In this scenario it’s perfectly acceptable to offer at least 1-2 ‘safe’ foods, the food they like/tolerate and foods that they have yet to like.

 Who is a picky eater?

-However, once you add ongoing feeding problems with an unwillingness to trying new foods or previously liked foods the child’s diet range becomes small.
+However, once you add ongoing feeding problems with an unwillingness to try new foods or previously liked foods the child’s diet range becomes small.

 As a result of very strong or limited food preferences, fussy eating can lead to a limited varied diet with vitamin or mineral deficiencies.

-Overtime, this can impact on your child’s growth.
+Over time, this can impact your child’s growth.